 Making an application

-If you think the work you are looking for support for fits Barrow Cadbury Trust’s migration programme objectives, criteria and theory of change or if you would like to find out if it is eligible please complete an enquiry form.
-We will aim to respond to your enquiry form within 10 working days.
+If you think your work fits our migration programme objectives and criteria, or if you would like to find out if it is eligible, please complete an enquiry form.
+We will aim to respond within 10 working days

-Please only fill in an application form if you have already discussed your project with us and we have asked you to complete a full application.
+Please only fill in an application form if you have already discussed your project with us and we have asked you to.